piscue/centos-hateoas-vagrant-k8s/Readme.md

 This will create 3 VM running CentOS, two of them running the hateoas spring boot example, and one using HAProxy two balance load between the network

-To run this test is setup using Vagrant and Virtualbox
+To run this test is based on using Vagrant and Virtualbox

 just run: